BrewBlox/brewblox-documentation/docs/user/services/spark.md

 To set Wifi credentials:

-- Press the **(R)ESET** button on your Spark.
-- While the Spark restarts, press and hold the **OK** button for five seconds.
-- The Spark is ready for provisioning if its buttons are blinking blue.
 - Download the **ESP BLE Provisioning** app.
 - Enable Bluetooth in your phone settings.
+- Press and hold the **OK** button on the Spark for five seconds.
+It will beep twice.
+- The Spark is ready for provisioning if its buttons are blinking blue.
 - Open the app.
 - Click **Provision New Device**.
 - Click **I don't have a QR code**.
 - Select the **PROV_BREWBLOX_** device.
 - Select your Wifi network, and enter your credentials.

 The app will now set Wifi credentials for your Spark.
-An additional IP address will be shown in the top left corner of the Spark display.
+An IP address will be shown in the top left corner of the Spark display.

 To add the Spark service, open a terminal on your Pi, and navigate to the Brewblox directory (default `./brewblox`).